zoto96/RitaBot/_pages/deploy.md

 ---
-title: "Setting up a Bot with "Deploy to Heroku."
+title: "How to install and setup Rita for the First Time."
-permalink: /deploy/
+permalink: /new-bot/
-excerpt: "Setting up a Bot with "Deploy to Heroku."
+excerpt: "How to install and setup Rita for the First Time."
 last_modified_at: 2020-09-29T14:00:00+01:00   #Please Update, The +00:00 is the Time Zone difference
 redirect_from:
   - /theme-setup/